michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 - n: the ritual placing of a corpse in a grave
 - n: concealing something under the ground
 ### Family
+- burial: burials+
+- buried: buriedest, unburied
-burial: burials+;buried: buriedest, unburied;bury: burial, buried, buries, burying, rebury;burying: buryings, reburying;rebury: reburial, reburied, reburies
+- bury: burial, buried, buries, burying, rebury
+- burying: buryings, reburying
+- rebury: reburial, reburied, reburies
 ### Examples
 - With all the hallmarks of a village inn, The Flask is very close to Highgate Cemetery - the burial place of Karl Marx.
 - Only the picture’s title, “Negro Burial Ground,” hints at the whole truth of the depot’s past.